sheepla/AxisEndpoints/README.md

     // ...
 }

-// Group-level filter (applied to all endpoints in the group) public class MyGroup : IEndpointGroup
+// Group-level (applied to all endpoints in the group) public class MyGroup : IEndpointGroup
 {
     public void Configure(IEndpointGroupConfiguration config)